 The Bipartisan Policy Center is a non-profit organization that combines the best ideas from both parties to promote health, security, and opportunity for all Americans.
 BPC drives principled and politically viable policy solutions through the power of rigorous analysis, painstaking negotiation, and aggressive advocacy.

-As the only Washington, DC-based think tank that actively promotes bipartisanship, BPC works to address the key challenges facing the nation.
+As a Washington, D.C.-based think tank that actively promotes bipartisanship, BPC works to address the key challenges facing the nation.
 Our policy solutions are the product of informed deliberations by former elected and appointed officials, business and labor leaders, and academics and advocates who represent both ends of the political spectrum.
-We are currently focused on health, energy, national and homeland security, the economy, housing, immigration, and governance.
+We are currently focused on health, energy, national security, the economy, financial regulatory reform, housing, immigration, infrastructure, and governance.

 BPC’s experts work tirelessly to find consensus and common ground, but the effort doesn’t stop there.
 Bipartisan Policy Center Action (BPC Action), our (c)(4) affiliate, is committed to seeing bipartisan policy solutions enacted into law.
 As such, BPC Action engages in aggressive advocacy and strategic outreach to unite Republicans and Democrats on polarizing issues.

 While a healthy, civil debate among those with differing viewpoints is an essential component of our democracy, the current partisan tone in government is impeding progress.
 Through the Democracy Project and events like political summits and timely policy discussions, BPC is fostering an ongoing conversation about how to overcome political divides and help make our government work better.

 Reconciling Competing Interests